shane-reaume/LLM-Finetuning-Recipe-Assistant/GETTING_STARTED_DEMO_1.md

 # Getting Started with LLM-Finetuning-Playground - Sentiment Analysis

-**Sentiment Analysis** - Using an encoder model (DistilBERT) for classification
+**Sentiment Analysis** - A beginner-friendly demo project for fine-tuning and testing a text classification model

+## 🔍 Project Overview

+This demo project demonstrates:

+* **Model Architecture**:
+  * Fine-tuning an encoder-based **DistilBERT** model for binary text classification
+  * Transfer learning approach using a pre-trained language model with a classification head
+  * Tokenizer-based preprocessing with fixed sequence length (128 tokens)

+* **Training Methodology**:
+  * Binary classification on the IMDB movie reviews dataset (positive/negative sentiment)
+  * Supervised fine-tuning with cross-entropy loss
+  * Mixed-precision training (FP16) for memory efficiency
+  * AdamW optimizer with learning rate of 2e-5 and weight decay

+* **Testing Framework**:
+  * **Unit Tests**: Validating model loading and architecture
+  * **Functional Tests**: Verifying correct predictions on known examples
+  * **Performance Tests**: Ensuring accuracy and inference speed meet thresholds
+  * **Edge Case Tests**: Testing model behavior with unusual inputs
+  * **Batch Processing Tests**: Validating efficient batch prediction capabilities

+* **Evaluation Metrics**:
+  * Primary metrics: Accuracy and F1 score
+  * Secondary metrics: Precision, recall, and confidence thresholds
+  * Performance benchmarking: Inference latency measurements

 ## 🎓 Demo Model

-A trained version of this sentiment analysis model is available on Hugging Face:
+If you want to use a trained version of this sentiment analysis model before learning how to train your own, it is available on Hugging Face:
 [https://huggingface.co/shane-reaume/imdb-sentiment-analysis](https://huggingface.co/shane-reaume/imdb-sentiment-analysis)

 You can try it directly in your browser or use it in your code with the Hugging Face API: